bdavidson16/bdavidson16/README.md

-- 👋 Hi, I’m @bdavidson16
+- 👋 Hi, I’m a new graduate pursuing a career in Data Analytics/Science.
+I have a certification in Google Data Analytics and have complete numerous SQL, Python, R, and Power BI Projects.
-- 👀 I’m interested in
+- 👀 I’m interested in hiking, travelling, and reading.
-- 🌱 I’m currently learning R and would like to continue this learning
+- 🌱 I’m currently learning R and ML, and would like to continue this growth while I start my Master's Degree in the fall.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: *[bailey.davidson@snhu.edu]()*
+- 📫 How to reach me: *<a href="mailto:bailey.davidson@snhu.edu">Email Me</a>*
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: ...

 <!---
 bdavidson16/bdavidson16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+--->
----># Welcome to my ***Data Engineer Portfolio***!
+# Welcome to my ***Data Engineer Portfolio***!

 This is to showcase my abilities as a data scientist.
 I am attempting to highlight my skills using Python, SQL and R amongst other languages that I find useful along the way.
 I will also keep my school projects, papers, and any other assignments available, especially highlighting those that I feel are relevant to my career and are valuable to any computer scientist.